infoxchange/docker_dns/README.md

     dig @localhost my-thing +noall +answer
     my-thing.
 10	IN	A	172.17.0.3

-And the host name that would have been automatically assigned for the above container:
+And the host name that would have been automatically assigned for the above
+container:

     dig @localhost 26ed50b1bf59 +noall +answer

 Contributing
 ------------
-All pull requests should 10/10 in pylint and have no PEP8 warnings.
+All pull requests should 10/10 in pylint, have no PEP8 warnings and should include reasonable test coverage.

 To run: